 South Cornwall · PL24

 Once drawings are approved, the build is the bit that decides whether you get the home you imagined or a frustrating compromise.
 We deliver projects on a single contract — design, drawings, approvals and construction — so the team that drew it is the team that builds it.
-In Tywardreath, that work is shaped by the place itself — Tywardreath is a village above Par on the south coast, with a Norman church and a Conservation Area at the village core, with a building stock that leans toward traditional cob and granite cottages and Victorian villas.
+In Tywardreath, that work is shaped by the place itself — Tywardreath is a village above Par on the south coast, with a Norman church and a Conservation Area at the village core, with a building stock that leans toward Victorian villas and Edwardian houses.

 - Conservation Area